Connecting data sources will unify your operations, but the process can often be challenging.

 Prioritising data quality will facilitate a smoother data integration process and maximise the efficiency of your newly integrated system.

-5. How will your data mapping enhance compatibility?
+5. How will data mapping enhance compatibility?

 For instance, consider the necessity of defining new tables and columns within Dataverse to ensure that data remains functional and accessible in Dynamics 365 and other apps.